 The application segment is classified into asset management, project management, risk management, schedule management, supply chain management, and others.
 The project management segment is expected to have a significant market share among applications.
 Several companies adopt the project management application for each phase of the construction, such as pre-construction, construction-stage, and post-construction.
 It helps the company boost its productivity and efficiency by automating the building processes, such as proposal management, planning and designing, sourcing and contract management, and virtual design and construction.

 Also, AI-enabled project management application is beneficial in handling over-budget construction projects by capturing the real-image data from the job site and providing accurate precisions for the budget by calculating the original hours taken to complete the tasks.
 It is also adopted for post-construction tasks, such as real estate management and intelligent buildings and facilities management.
 It helps to maintain the assets and facilities operations of the job site.
-Therefore, the companies are focusing on bringing AI-enabled project management applications.
+Therefore, companies are focusing on bringing AI-enabled project management applications.

 The stage segment is classified into pre-construction, construction-stage, and post-construction.
-The pre-construction segment is expected to have a significant market share among other stages in the the industry.
+The pre-construction segment is expected to have a significant market share among other stages in the industry.
 AI-enabled applications are highly adopted for the pre-construction stage by several companies since this stage involves the prior project management tasks, such as schedule management and cost management.
 It covers all the planning and design-related tasks, such as opportunity and proposal management, cost management, sourcing and contract management, and virtual design and construction.

 Cost management is one of the significant pre-construction stage tasks and construction companies prefer artificial intelligence for this task.
-AI-enabled cameras at the job site provide the real-time feedback by capturing the actual amount of time and resources spent on a project, based on which cost and budget is decided for the upcoming projects.
+AI-enabled cameras at the job site provide the real-time feedback by capturing the actual amount of time and resources spent on a project, based on which cost and budget are decided for the upcoming projects.
 Artificial intelligence helps the project managers predict the budget on the right precision based on contract type and project start and end dates.
 Furthermore, AI helps to create a virtual design of the model to be constructed, which is also a significant task at the pre-construction stage.
 Thus, the pre-construction stage in AI for the industry is expected to lead among other stages.

 The deployment type segment is bifurcated into the cloud and on-premises.
 The cloud segment is expected to have a significant market share among both deployment types owing to the increasing investments in IoT-based applications.
-Several AI in construction solutions providers are investing in cloud and IoT-based products and services through mergers and acquisitions.
+Several AI in construction solutions providers is investing in cloud and IoT-based products and services through mergers and acquisitions.
 The investments are aimed at creating a computer-aided virtual environment (CAVE), to provide general contractors, architects, and customers with a virtual experience of their building.

-Based on industry type, the artificial intelligence in construction market is segmented into residential, public infrastructure, heavy construction, and others.
+Based on industry type, artificial intelligence in the construction market is segmented into residential, public infrastructure, heavy construction, and others.
 Heavy construction is expected to have a significant market share among industry types, owing to increasing accidents and sudden falls at large building sites.
 Heavy construction involves massive structures and a wide variety of equipment that require project management with diligence and extensive engineering.
 Several major equipment manufacturers are making investments in self-operating machines to perform site work, excavation, grading, demolition, and paving, among other tasks.

 In large enterprises and heavy building sites, tracking the processes is quite challenging.
 AI-powered solutions and services help to manage task scheduling and reallocation, and other project planning related tasks.
 Substantial infrastructures such as ports, dams, bridges, roads, coastal engineering, transportation, waterways, and energy infrastructure are adopting the AI solutions since it helps to measure productivity on the job sites while promising project managers a competitive edge with smart visualized data.
 Also, risk management is ensured with the help of predictive maintenance using AI.
 Thus, heavy construction is expected to lead among other industry types.